- Hike along the Wicklow Way, one of Europe's most famous hiking trails

-When you walk through Ballyteige, you will get your first proper glimpse of Lugnaquilla, the highest peak in Wicklow.
-Continuing further along the trail to the Carrickashane woods, you will reach a clearing with excellent mountain views.
-Moving into the Aghavannagh Valley, you will enter the evergreen forest on Slieve Mann Mountain before descending into Glenmalure, your picturesque home for the evening.
+Walking through Ballyteige, you'll get your first proper glimpse of Lugnaquilla, the highest peak in Wicklow.
+Continuing farther along the trail to the Carrickashane woods, you'll reach a clearing with excellent mountain views.
+Moving into the Aghavannagh Valley, you'll enter the evergreen forest on Slieve Mann Mountain before descending into Glenmalure, your picturesque home for the evening.

 Day 5: See the Monastic Ruins of Glendalough

-Day 7: Tour Powerscourt Estate and Gardens - Enniskerry
+Day 7: Tour Powerscourt Estate and Gardens, Hike to Enniskerry

-From this point, you will once again head north through the forest over White Hill and across the moorland of the well-known Djouce Mountain.
-As you descend Djouce, you will be able to make a stop and tour the Powerscourt Estate and Gardens.
-After you're done seeing this magnificent 18th-century home, you'll finish your walk to your accommodation in the Glencree Valley.
+From this point, you'll once again head north through the forest over White Hill and across the moorland of the well-known Djouce Mountain.
+As you descend Djouce, you can make a stop and tour the Powerscourt Estate and Gardens.
+After seeing this magnificent 18th-century home, you'll finish your walk to your accommodation in the Glencree Valley.

 Your last day on the trail will take you 13 miles (22 km) to Dublin.
 When you arrive at the cairn (a man-made pile or stack of stones at the top of a mountain) at the top of Two Rock Mountain, you can see an impressive panoramic vista of the whole city of Dublin.

-From this point, you will walk downhill until you reach the beautiful Georgian estate of Marlay Park where the Wicklow Way stops.
-Originally a walled manor house with over 300 acres of land, it is now an idyllic location to stop and have tea or coffee before making your way into Dublin city center.
-There are frequent buses from Marlay Park that will take you into the center of Dublin.
+From this point, you'll walk downhill until you reach the beautiful Georgian estate of Marlay Park, where the Wicklow Way stops.
+Originally a walled manor house with over 300 acres of land, it is now an idyllic location to stop and have tea or coffee before making your way into Dublin's city center.
+There are frequent buses from Marlay Park that will take you to the center of Dublin.